Mobyiin/Mobyiin/README.md

 <h1>👋 Hi I'm Mobin<h1/>

 # 💫 About Me:

-I'm Currently Learning And I Thrive On Tackling Diverse And Challenging Projects That Push My Problem-Solving Abilities And Allow Me To Learn And Grow<br>, I Am Always Eager To Embrace New Opportunities And Enhance My Skills
+👨‍💻 Front-End Enthusiast On A Learning Journey — Aiming To Become A Full-Stack Developer With A Strong Interest In Back-end Development.<br>, I Thrive On Tackling Diverse And Challenging Projects That Push My Problem-Solving Abilities And Allow Me To Learn And Grow<br>, I Am Always Eager To Embrace New Opportunities And Enhance My Skills

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/Mobyiin)